Pandan cake: History and origin

 In Southeast Asia, cake-making techniques were brought into the region through European colonization.
-Indonesia was formerly a Dutch colony, whilst Malaysia and Singapore were British possessions.
+Malaysia and Singapore were British possessions, whilst Indonesia was formerly a Dutch colony.
 European colonists brought their cuisine along with them, with the most obvious impacts in bread, cake, and pastry-making techniques.
 In Southeast Asian cuisine, the pandan leaf is a favourite flavouring agent used to give off a pleasant aroma, and added to various dishes ranging from fragrant coconut rice, traditional cakes, to sweet desserts and drinks.
 It was the fusion of European cake-making techniques with locally grown ingredients that created the pandan-flavoured cake.

 In 2017 CNN named the pandan cake as the national cake of Singapore and Malaysia.
 This has led to reactions in Indonesia that regarded the pandan cake, locally known as kue bolu pandan, as Indonesian.
 In Singapore pandan cake was popularised by one of the city's most popular bakeries, Bengawan Solo, a cake shop owned by a Singaporean citizen of Indonesian origin.

 According to CNN Indonesia, this cake originated from Indonesia, which can be traced to the cake-making techniques of Dutch colonists in the Dutch East Indies (now Indonesia).
 The colonial Dutch and Indo peoples combined cake-making techniques from Europe with the available local ingredients like the pandan leaf as flavouring and colouring agents.
 This cake is also known as pandan cake in Dutch, and is quite popular in the Netherlands due to its historical link to Indonesia.
 Other than its use in chiffon pandan cake, pandan leaf is also used as green colouring and flavouring in the Dutch-Indonesian favourite pandan spekkoek or lapis legit (layered cake), demonstrating the prominence of pandan leaf in Dutch-Indonesian cake and pastry making.